 - IWSVA uses a hybrid malware scanning architecture that is comprised of cloud-based scanning and on-box scan engines.
 This solution provides one of the industry's highest detection and prevention rates.
 Cloud-based scan engines provide proactive detection and blocking services based on reputation services.
 To ensure fast performance with low latency, you need to provide IWSVA access to a fast and robust DNS architecture.
 ISP provided DNS servers should not be used as frequent DNS requests made by the IWSVA device may not be adequately supported and may possibly overwhelm the ISP's DNS server. - IWSVA's internal clock settings should be synchronized with other servers and devices in your security architecture.
 These include LDAP servers, syslog servers, upstream SIEM devices, and Trend Micro's Advanced Reporting and Management server.
 If the date and time are mismatched, you may experience improper logging and reporting of critical events.
-For best results, use the same set of NTP servers to sync the date and time on all devices. - For high volume installations of more than 3000 users, you should consider dedicating a server to house the Squid caching function (if enabled).
-During high workloads, IWSVA and Squid will contend for the same disk services.
-This will affect the cache hit performance as well as IWSVA's reporting performance.
-One alternative is to use two physical hard disk adapter cards in the same server with two separate disk volumes one for IWSVA and one for Squid. - For redundancy and scalability, consider installing more than one instance of IWSVA and using one of the scaling options mentioned in this section to eliminate single points of failure and improve system up time.
+For best results, use the same set of NTP servers to sync the date and time on all devices. - For high volume installations of more than 3000 users, you should consider dedicating a server to house the Apache Traffic Server (ATS) caching function (if enabled).
+During high workloads, IWSVA and ATS will contend for the same disk services.
+This will affect the cache hit performance as well as the performance of the IWSVA.
+One alternative is to use ram for caching tasks for ATS in IWSVA. - For redundancy and scalability, consider installing more than one instance of IWSVA and using one of the scaling options mentioned in this section to eliminate single points of failure and improve system up time.
 Alternatively, two IWSVA devices can be installed as cluster pairs in High Availability deployment mode. - For installations with an upstream proxy, you must properly configure IWSVA's upstream proxy settings in the Forward Proxy settings and the Update Connection Settings to ensure proper Internet access. - If you are planning to use IWSVA to protect external facing web servers that customers can access, consider installing a separate instance of IWSVA in reverse proxy mode to protect these web servers.
 Do not place the external facing web servers behind your corporate IWSVA server that your normal users would go through as this may affect your ability to enforce both customer facing policies and your normal corporate user policies.